AitchAtDU/Durhack2020/videoscript.md

 with an anonymous and safe environment to ask questions and give feedback about a lecture.

-Many students feel intimadated in large zoom calls to ask the crucial questions that could be the key to understanding a project.
+Many students feel intimadated in large zoom calls to ask the crucial questions that could be the key to understanding a subject.
 Many lecturers use office hours to solve this to this however office hours have their own problems like being restricted to a certain time of day every week that students might not be able to make.